FMecha/battlegear/docs/sidebs/sbs2_car.md

 * **Drivetrain:** FR
 * **Notes:**
   * Color: Crystal White
   * Savanna name not used in the English version, as the car was sold without that moniker outside of Japan.
-Even in the Japanese version, the Savanna name is also not used in the car selection screen.
+Even in the Japanese version, the Savanna name is also not used in the car selection screen, only in the car logo during attract mode.
   * Dev-described tuning: ECU, intake manifolds, dual muffler, blow-off valve, lowering kit, clutch

 ## Nissan BNR32 Skyline GT-R